w1ne/w1ne.github.io/_posts/personal/2023-06-16-Selling-options-strategy.md

 By the end of year 2 (24 months), we would have approximately $29,916 ($14,958 * 2).
 In the 3rd year, we will reach $100,000.
 **It is very optimistic scenario, in reality there will be failed trades, usual success rate is around 60-70% for my trades.
 3% return per month equals to 36% year return.
 1% per month is much more realistic expectation.**

-You can simulate option return (assuming monthly compounding) in the calcualator below.

-## Compound investment growth over time calcualtor
-This calculator is an interactive web-based tool that allows you to visualize how your investment will grow over time:
-The calculator has five adjustable parameters:

-**Initial Investment** This is the initial amount that the user invests.
-**Years** This is the duration for which the investment will be held.
-**Return (%)** This is the expected annual return rate on the investment.
-**Monthly contribution** This is the amount that will be added to the investment every month.
-**Tax rate (%)** This is the annual tax rate applied to the investment gains.

-The chart is divided into two distinct areas:

-**Light Green Area** This area represents the total amount of money that the user has contributed to the investment over time, including the initial investment and all subsequent monthly contributions.

-**Orange Area** This area signifies the total returns on the investment, calculated based on the set annual return rate and adjusted for taxes.

-There's also a line (in blue) tracing the total value of the investment over time.

 ## How much the monthly contribution influences the time to get to the 100k?

 The approximate number of months it would take to reach $100,000 for each scenario, assuming a 3% average monthly return (optimistic), 15% yearly tax on profit, and $1 commission per contract.
 The initial balance is $5,000 and 2x leverage as previously mentioned is used.